The Oxford Student

 The Oxford Student is a newspaper produced by and for students of the University of Oxford; often abbreviated to The OxStu.
-The paper was established in 1991 by the Oxford University Student Union (Oxford SU) and is published every fortnightly Friday during term time.
-Articles are also published daily on the paper's website and social media pages regardless of term dates.
-The paper is the university's most widely circulated student paper, with over 15,000 copies distributed across Oxford each term.
+The paper was established in 1991 by the Oxford University Student Union (Oxford SU) and is published fortnightly every Friday during term time.

 Structure

 The Oxford Student is owned by the Oxford SU and run through the Student Union's commercial subsidiary, Oxford Student Services Ltd (OSSL).
 The newspaper's constitution grants the paper editorial independence.
 It enjoys close relations with Oxide Radio, also owned by Oxford SU.

 Two Editors-In-Chief are appointed each term by the Oxford SU Media Board, a panel of former Editors-In-Chief, student sabbatical officers, and SU staff.
 The Editors-In-Chief are current students of the university who have complete editorial autonomy over the paper.
 After their appointment in the finals weeks of term, they are responsible for releasing editorial team applications for the upcoming term, inviting applicants to interview.
-Applications are competitive, and a team of anywhere from 30-80 students are accepted to edit and work on the publication each term.
+Applications are competitive, and a team of anywhere from 30 to 80 students are accepted to edit and work on the publication each term.

-Current sections of the newspaper include: News, Comment, Investigations, Features, Pink, Identity, Green, Profile, Science & Technology, Culture (consisting of Life and Entertainment sub-sections), Food & Drink, OxYou, E-Sports and Sports.
+Current sections of the newspaper include: News, Comment, Investigations, Features, Identity, Profile, Science & Technology, Culture (consisting of Life and Entertainment sub-sections), OxYou, E-Sports and Sports.
 In addition, there is a Broadcasting Team which produces video content for the paper's website and social media platforms.

-In response to the Covid-19 pandemic and the resulting lack of sports fixtures within the university, the Sports section was temporarily changed to E-sports and Gaming in Trinity 2020 but will remain alongside Sport for Michaelmas 2020 due to its popularity.
+In response to the COVID-19 pandemic and the resulting lack of sports fixtures within the university, the Sports section was temporarily changed to E-sports and Gaming in Trinity 2020 but will remain alongside Sport for Michaelmas 2020 due to its popularity.

 In Hilary 2021, a new Green section was added to cover environmental and sustainability issues.